osoftteam/dropboxQt/README.md

 Qt 5.xx and C++11 compiler.
 The used C++11 features are limited to lambdas & smart pointers so C++11 implementation available in VC2010 compiler should be sufficient, also modern GCC 5.xx and clang that comes with XCode 6.xx should be ok.

 ###Installation
-Run qmake in 'prj' folder to generate Makefile, compile, see generated static library dropboxQt To create sample project, cd in 'examples' and run qmake for each subfolder.
+Run qmake in 'prj' folder to generate Makefile, compile, see generated static library dropboxQt.
+To create sample project, cd in 'examples' and run qmake for each subfolder.
 There is shell script to open IDE on windows and generate project files - see folder 'bin' and win-configure-open-ide.bat You have to add dropboxQt to your LIB list (as shown in sample) and add path to cprj/src to the INCLUDE list.